ejinian/movie-theater-multi-backend/README.md

 ### Schema
 Movie -> Represents a Movie object, title and genre \
 Theater -> Represets a Theater object, name and location \
-Sales -> Represents a many-to-many relation between Movie and Theater
+Sales -> Represents a mapping table between Movie and Theater \

+1. Theater and Sales -> One to Many
+2. Movie and Sales -> One to Many
+3. Sales -> Many to Many Intermediary between Movie and Theater with the price attribute

 ### Extensions for the Django side
 - Basic data analysis of movies, theaters, and sales